priyanshusingh302/Pluto-1.2-Autonomous-control/README.md

 ## Project Overview

 This repository contains the code and documentation for the Inter IIT Tech Meet 11.0 project, focusing on drone control and swarm communication.
-The project is developed by a team from Drona Aviation Pvt Ltd.

 ### Abstract